gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 So, to sum up:

-1. We start the Runner
+1. We start GitLab Runner
-1. Runner creates 2 idle machines
+1. GitLab Runner creates 2 idle machines
-1. Runner picks one job
+1. GitLab Runner picks one job
-1. Runner creates one more machine to fulfill the strong requirement of always having the two idle machines
+1. GitLab Runner creates one more machine to fulfill the strong requirement of always having the two idle machines
 1. Job finishes, we have 3 idle machines
 1. When one of the three idle machines goes over `IdleTime` from the time when last time it picked the job it is removed
-1. The Runner always has at least 2 idle machines waiting for fast picking of the jobs
+1. GitLab Runner always has at least 2 idle machines waiting for fast picking of the jobs

 Below you can see a comparison chart of jobs statuses and machines statuses